qooxdoo/qooxdoo/documentation/manual/source/pages/tool/helloworld.rst

 Set up the Framework
 ====================

-Make sure your computer meets the requirements for the SDK as outlined on the :doc:`/pages/getting_started/requirements` page.
+To follow this, make sure your computer meets the requirements for the SDK as outlined on the :doc:`/pages/getting_started/requirements` page.
 Go to the `download <http://qooxdoo.org/download>`_ page and grab the latest stable Desktop component.
 After downloading, all you have to do is to unzip the archive to a suitable path on your hard drive.

 .. _pages/getting_started/helloworld#create_your_application: